-The growling became varied and loud, the pilot took a moment to steal herself.
-Opening her eyes she calmed her breath and began to fire her pistol.
-Using the flash of her barrel she light up the interior of the store, illuminating the beast that was once the old woman.
-Re-aiming her pistol she unloaded it into the creature.
-It leapt towards the pilot with jaws wide open and claws trained on the pilot’s throat.
+The growling became varied and loud, and the pilot took a moment to steal herself.
+Opening her eyes, she calmed her breath and began to fire her pistol.
+Using the flash of her barrel, she lights up the interior of the store, illuminating the beast that was once the old woman.
+Re-aiming her pistol, she unloaded it into the creature.
+It leaped towards the pilot with jaws wide open and claws trained on the pilot’s throat.

-“Hello, I have come in search for a book.”
+“Hello, I have come in search of a book.”

-“Plenty of books here, what is it you are after?”
-The old woman said as she looked to the newcomer.
+“Plenty of books here; what is it you are after?”
+The old woman said as she looked at the newcomer.